-For the purposes of these interim consolidated financial statements, subsidiaries, associates, acquisitions and disposals are defined as follows:
+For the purposes of these consolidated financial statements, affiliates, associates, acquisitions and disposals are defined as follows:

-Subsidiaries: A subsidiary is an entity over which the Corporation has control.
-Control is exercised if, and only if, the following elements are present: (i) power to govern the
+Affiliates: An affiliate is an entity over which the Corporation has control.
+Control is exercised if, and only if, the following elements are present: (i) power to govern the operating and financial policies to obtain benefits from their activities; (ii) exposure or rights to the variable returns of these companies; and (iii) ability to use the power to influence the amount of returns.

-The Corporation reassesses whether it controls a subsidiary if facts and circumstances indicate that there are changes to one or more of the elements of control listed above.
+The Corporation reassesses whether it controls an affiliate if facts and circumstances indicate that there are changes to one or more of the elements of control listed above.

-The consolidated financial statements include all assets, liabilities, revenues, expenses, and cash flows of Codelco and its subsidiaries, after eliminating all intercompany balances and transactions.
+The consolidated financial statements include all assets, liabilities, revenues, expenses, and cash flows of Codelco and its affiliates, after eliminating all intercompany balances and transactions.